Masked-Avus/unitest/README.md

 std::cout << "Tests failed: " << failure_count << std::endl;
 ```

-*Displaying the number of failed tests is not necessary, as `Runner` already does that after a pass.*
+*Using the return value of `Runner::run` just to print it to the console not necessary, as `Runner` already outputs the results to the output source of choice after running all tests.*

 ### Alternative Output